 For all you lemon lovers out there here’s another tough working kitchen soap that smells deliciously lemony!
 It’ll help get rid of that garlic or onion scent that lingers on your fingers.
-I’ve added poppy seeds to impart some nice exfoliation.
+We’ve added poppy seeds to impart some nice exfoliation.
 If you’re looking for an easy, lovely soap to make, look no further.

 Supplies and equipment needed: